 Sky Tram/Sky Walk

 If driving is in your budget you should drive here and in an SUV.
 Lukas and I did take a car however I think we were the only car in the entire town.
 This is not an easy car ride.
 Expect to go 5 mph on dirt roads covered in large rocks for at least 2 hours.
 DRIVE SLOW and enjoy the views!

 (Cheers to a great trip)

-After days of outdoor adventure there was no better place to go than to the beach.
-Manuel Antonio is a small oceanside town off the central Pacific coast and is just south of Quepos a better known town.
+After days of outdoor adventure there was no better place to go than the beach.
+Manuel Antonio is a small oceanside town off the central Pacific coast and is south of Quepos a better known town.
 This beach town is a true gem and will easily win your heart over.
 It has incredible sunsets, beach activities, numerous hotels and plenty of restaurants.